Gulf Cooperation Council: Infrastructure

 The GCC launched common economic projects to promote and facilitate integration and to increase resilency.
 The GCC Interconnection Grid connects the power grids of member states.
 In 2009, it initiated operations and by 2013, all six members were connected.
 A water interconnection project has been discussed but, as of January 2023, there have been no notable developments.
 Unlike other leading aviation regions like the European Union, members have not agreed to an open skies policy.
 As such, GCC airlines do not have unlimited market access rights to member states and compete to capture international air traffic flows.

 The GCC has also launched major rail projects to connect the peninsula.
 The railways are expected to fuel intra-regional trade while helping reduce fuel consumption.
 Over US$200 billion will be invested to develop about 40000 km of rail network across the GCC, according to Oman's Minister of Transport and Communications.
 According to Ramiz Al Assar, Resident World Bank advisor for the GCC, it will link the six member states as a regional transport corridor, further integrating with the national railway projects, deepening economic social and political integration, and it is developed from a sustainable perspective.

 The project, estimated to be worth $15.5 billion, was scheduled to be completed by 2021.
-As of May 2022, railway construction UAE and Saudia Arabia have progressed significantly, but other members' efforts have lagged.
+As of May 2022, railway construction UAE and Saudi Arabia have progressed significantly, but other members' efforts have lagged.
 Saudi Arabian Railways, Etihad Rail, and their respective national governments have invested 15 billion dollars as of early 2015 into railway infrastructure to create rail networks for transporting freight, connecting cities, and reducing transport times.

+In the banking industry of the Gulf Cooperation Council (GCC), diversity is increasingly recognized as a strategic asset that goes beyond mere corporate social responsibility.
+This shift towards embracing a diverse workforce is driven by the recognition that varied perspectives and experiences spur innovation, improve decision-making, and expand market reach in the fast-paced world of finance, increasing market share and profitability.

+Free trade agreements

+The Gulf Cooperation Council has free trade agreements with the following countries: